 The Albany Physical Therapy Team welcomes you to our practice!

 After a thorough evaluation of the client’s physical limitations, Liz provides physical therapy treatment to support the client in reaching specific personal goals.
 Through thoughtful prescription of therapeutic exercise, client education, and hands-on manual therapy techniques, Liz helps direct the individual’s course of healing.
-The outcome: progressing towards full function, enjoying physical movement and integrating exercise in the clients' daily lives.

-Continuing education during the last 14 years includes:
+Continuing education during the last 16 years includes: